enricofrigoli/bioinformatics_fall22/README.md

 # Project: Antibody Sequence Analysis

-## Task 1 - Sequence Logos from Multiple Sequence Alignemnts
+## Task 1 - Sequence Logos from Multiple Sequence Alignment

 * Create a multiple sequence alignment of the antibody sequences
 * Visualize the multiple sequence alignemnt using a sequence logo